SyakirIzz/2603-ITT440/10% Individual Assignment/M3CS2554A/ARIF AZIZAN BIN ARIFIN/README.md

 - `random.shuffle` for deck randomization.
 - `itertools.combinations` to evaluate all 5-card hand combinations from available cards.
+- `os` for checking existance of log files.
 - `collections.Counter` for rank counting and frequency analysis.
 - `threading` for concurrent log reading.
 - `multiprocessing` for parallel analysis across CPU cores.